What is outpatient mental health treatment?

 Ideally, it’s best to find a regular time for your child to meet with their outpatient care provider outside of school hours, but this is not always possible.
 If your child needs to miss school for an appointment, their care team can provide a note to excuse the absence.

 Outpatient care teams can be very helpful in managing problems your child is having at school.
 Having a release of information, or ROI, in place between your child’s outpatient provider and school can help make these things easier.
-This gives your providers permission to work directly with your child’s school to ensure they have the best chance of succeeding, academically.
+This gives your care team permission to work directly with your child’s school to ensure they have the best chance of succeeding academically.

-Outpatient care providers can help work through challenging behaviors in the classroom and difficult relationships with teachers.
-They may also be able to help you navigate the process of getting your child additional support in schools, such as a 504 plan or individualized education plan (IEP).
+Outpatient care providers can help work through challenging behaviors in the classroom and difficult relationships with teachers, too.
+They may also be able to help you navigate the process of getting your child additional support in schools, through 504 plans or individualized education plans (IEPs).

 What is my primary care physician’s role?

-What can you do at home to support your family?
+What can I do at home to support my family?

 For some kids, outpatient care is the very first step in their journey.
-For others, it is a welcome step after working through the complex mental health care system for a long time.
-In these cases, outpatient support can feel like be a real relief.
+For others, it is a welcome step after working through different levels of care for a long time.
+In these cases, outpatient support can feel like a real relief.
 That’s because moving to outpatient care is often a sign that the plan is leading to healing, and this is a good time to reassess self-care practices.

 Regardless of where your child is in their journey, it’s important to maintain a safety plan at home, restrict access to any weapons in the home and practice coping skills together.